embeddedartistry/athena-bootloader/README.md

 ```
 After a successful upload the bootloader will start the uploaded application instantly.

-In case that for some reason the upload fails, first of all stop you TFTP client from sending any more packets.
+In case that for some reason the upload fails, first of all stop your TFTP client from sending any more packets.
 After that
 you should wait for the upload process on the bootloader to timeout.
 That takes about __5 seconds__ too.
 For this period
 you should witness the indication led doing some random blinking.
 After the timeout and since there is no valid program
 in the memory, the TFTP server should restart itself and wait for a new upload.